French Style Trevi Mirror

 Central decor and corner tiles made of blue silvered varnished glass.

-Perimeter glass frames with decorative bevelling, shiny spheres engravings and light antique mirror finish.
+Perimeter glass frames with decorative bevelling, shiny sphere engravings and light antique mirror finish.

 San Donato family line

-Fretwork and Venetian style mirror, with antiqued finishing and floral etching made with diamond grinding wheel.
+Fretwork and Venetian style mirror, with antiqued finishing and floral etching made with a diamond grinding wheel.

 An ancient engraving manufacturing process which still remains entirely handmade as per Venetian traditions.